How Long Do Home Insurance Claims Stay on Your Record?

 While carriers always look at your claims history, not all claims are rated equally.
 High penalty claims include:

-Other claims do not penalize you as much because they are out of your control and often weather dependent (aka "Acts of God").
+Weather claims do not penalize you as much because they are out of your control (aka "Acts of God").
 These lower penalty claims include:

 - Wind Damage Claim